-Under the Code of Canon Law, following a preliminary investigation and consultation with the Review Board, if the Bishop concludes that an allegation of sexual abuse of a minor by a cleric is credible, he must refer the matter to the Dicastery for the Doctrine of the Faith [hereafter, "Dicastery"] for further action.
+Under the Code of Canon Law, if following a preliminary investigation and consultation with the Review Board, the Bishop concludes that an allegation of child sexual abuse of a minor by a cleric is credible, he must refer the matter to the Congregation for the Doctrine of the Faith [hereafter, "Congregation"] for further action.

-In every case involving canonical penalties, canon law processes must be observed, and the various provisions of canon law must be considered.
-In rare instances, the Dicastery assumes direct responsibility for the case.
-In most instances, the Dicastery instructs the Bishop regarding further steps.
+In every case involving canonical penalties, canon law processes must be observed, and the various provisions of canon law must be considered.6 In rare instances, the Congregation assumes direct responsibility for the case because of special circumstances.
+In most instances, the Congregation instructs the Bishop regarding further steps.

-The cleric remains suspended from ministerial activities during the time that the Dicastery reviews the information and the canonical proceedings are completed.
+The cleric remains suspended from ministerial activities during the time that the Congregation reviews the information and the canonical proceedings are completed.
 The offender is subject to penalties, up to dismissal from the clerical state, in canonical proceedings.